-A pilot project for USEPA, the Wastewater Management System is so massive it has been viewed by orbiting NASA astronauts.
+A pilot project for USEPA, the Resource Recovery Center is so massive it has been viewed by orbiting NASA astronauts.
 The Plant uses a land treatment process encompassing 11,000 acres of aeration and settling basins, storage lagoons, and irrigated cropland.

 - A treatment facility that can handle hard-to-treat industrial waste, frequently without pre-treatment

 For industries that have hard-to-treat wastes, the County System can treat: